As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 4. What didn’t work?

 What do you wish you had done differently?
 Could you have approached something with a better attitude or put more effort into a project?
 Or maybe you should have listened to the constructive feedback you received that felt like criticism at the time.
-How can you be sure to not repeat this mistake?
+How can you be sure not to repeat this mistake?

 5. How did you engage in self-care?